- What is scale in music?

 Did You Know?

-The name of musical Modes are Greek words and the idea of musical modes originated from ancient Greece.
+The name of music Modes are Greek words and the idea of musical modes originated from ancient Greece.

 What is the meaning of Musical Modes?

-In simple words, musical modes are a type of scales with specific arrangement of interval patterns.
-These scales are made up of Whole Steps and Half Steps.
-Modes of a Musical scale are used in a wide range of musical concepts influencing the chords, melodies and harmonies.
+In simple words, modes in music are a type of scales with specific arrangement of interval patterns.
+These musical modes scales are made up of Whole Steps and Half Steps.
+Modes of a scale in music are used in a wide range of musical concepts influencing the chords, melodies and harmonies.

-Modes have a long history in Western music that dates back to Greek musical philosophy.
+Modes in music have a long history in Western music that dates back to Greek musical philosophy.
 They came into existence throughout the Middle Ages and Renaissance, when they were essential to both religious and popular music.
-Modes endured throughout the evolution of music, adjusting to different stylistic shifts and ultimately impacting genres like jazz, rock, and more.
+Music modes endured throughout the evolution of music, adjusting to different stylistic shifts and ultimately impacting genres like jazz, rock, and more.

-Let’s now look at the different Major and Minor Modes.
-There are 7 Modes of Major scale.
+There are 7 modes of music in major scale.
+Let’s now look at the different Major and Minor Music Modes.

 1. Ionian Mode

-The Ionian Mode of musical scale is the same as the major scale that you have learnt in the beginning of your music lessons.
+The Ionian music modes scale is the same as the major scale that you have learnt in the beginning of your music lessons.
 It begins and ends with a Tonic or the first degree of a major scale.
-Usually, this major mode sounds bright and cheerful.
+Usually, this major music mode sounds bright and cheerful.

 C D E F G A B C.